Kennexcorp/learning-log/README.md

 ## Learning log Django App

--  Learning Log that allows users to log the topics they’re interested in and to make journal entries as they learn about each topic
+-  Learning Log is a web application that allows users to log the topics they’re interested in and to make journal entries as they learn about each topic.